WebarchivCZ/Crawler-config/README.md

 # Configuration history of Webarchiv.cz crawls

-We use this repository to track changes in Heritrix configuration.
+We use this repository to track changes in heritrix configuration.
-We also track seeds we used for earch crawl.
+We also track seeds we used for harvest.

 - [Configuration history of Webarchiv.cz crawls](#configuration-history-of-webarchivcz-crawls)
   - [Files](#files)